 Contribution Margin is equal to the product of the sales price per unit and the total variable costs per unit, i.e., Contribution = Selling Price per Unit – Variable cost per unit

 The quick ratio, often known as the cash ratio, is a liquidity test in accounting.
 It gauges how well your company is able to meet its obligations with resources that can be quickly converted into cash.
-Or how quickly your company can pay off its obligations.
-It’s a useful formula to have on hand, especially when the economy is shaky.
+Or how quickly your company can pay off its debts is a helpful formula to have on hand, especially when the economy is shaky.
 This is how the equation looks:

 (Current Assets – Inventory) / (Current Liabilities) is the quick ratio